SQL Sentry Event Chains

 Adding an Event Chain

 1. Double-click the Event Chains node in the Navigator pane, or select New in the context menu.
-SQL Sentry Navigator Pane with the Event Chains context menu opened and the New option selected.

 2. Assign the event chain a name and optional description.
 Add an Event Chain tab with the name Test Event Chain added.